ULTIMATE PARTNER VISA CHECKLIST

 The couple should provide ample evidence to demonstrate that that you are re living together permanently, in a genuine and stable relationship.
 Remember your evidence is always more credible if it is from official sources.
 For example, a joint tenancy agreement, ATO letter or security bond letter.
 The more official types of evidence that you provide, the easier it will be for the Dept. to make a decision about your visa application.

-We have templates and a variety of fact sheets to assist our clients formulate their evidence; do not stress.
-Get professional help from the team at Visa Crew; let us help you too!
+We have templates and a variety of fact sheets to assist our clients formulate their evidence.
+Get professional help from the team at Visa Crew, let us do the hard work!

 Australian National Police (AFP) Certificates for the sponsor and each applicant